 Home.
-That’s what I thought when I pulled my suitcase off the MAX trolley through cold wet streets, my feet sloshing through piles of soggy limp leaves starting to break down back into earth.
+That’s what I thought when I pulled my suitcase off the MAX trolley through the cold wet streets of Portland, my feet sloshing through piles of soggy limp leaves starting to break down back into earth.
 I’m home.

 That was November of last year.
 I’d taken 3 months to live & volunteer in New Zealand at a wonderful meditation retreat, hiking through world class national parks – totally lost in the Lord of the Rings environment – surrounded by lovely humans from all over the world, connecting over card games & live music (one of the most beneficial aspects of being starved of wifi), in the Spring of the Southern Hemisphere.
 But I was really looking forward to being home.
 The whole time.

 I spent a week in Hawai’i on my way.
 It was free to stop, so I decided checking out paradise was probably an ok way to break up a long flight.
 I couchsurfed in Waikiki, which means I stayed in a posh sky-rise with private saunas and a pool on the roof for free.
 I had white sand beaches down the road and some of the best happy hour specials I’ve ever seen.
 And I was still looking forward to the Fall rain.

 I thought that was it.
 I thought my body wanted the Fall because it was used to the seasons changing a certain way.
 It was biological.
 I wanted to get home to the Pacific Northwest, and its weather, because it was home.
 I thought nothing of feeling so alive in the wet streets of Portland.
 I was back.
 PNW.
 Little did I know, there was more to it than this.